-Kazakhstan's Transport Ministry has created a commission to investigate the causes of the plane crash near Almaty, the ministry press service said.
+The government commission is set up to investigate the causes of the plane crash near Almaty in Kazakhstan, the press office of the Prime Minister said.

-On January 29, 2013, at about 13:00, a Challenger-200 aircraft belonging to SCAT Airlines, flight No.760 on the Kokshetau-Almaty route crashed five kilometres short of the runway at Almaty.
+On January 29, 2013, at about 13:00, Chellenger-200 aircraft of SCAT Airline, operating flight No.760 on Kokshetau-Almaty route crashed five kilometres short of the runway at Almaty.

 According to the airline, 15 passengers and 5 crew members were killed in a plane crash.
 No one survived.